lynxthecat/cake-autorate/README.md

 - Edit the `config.sh` script using vi or nano to set the configuration paremters (see comments inside `config.sh` for details).

-  - Change `ul_if` and `dl_if` to match the names of the upload and download interfaces to which CAKE is applied These can be obtained, for example, by consulting the configured SQM settings in LuCi or by examining the output of `tc qdisc ls`.
+  - Change `ul_if` and `dl_if` to match the names of the upload and download interfaces to which CAKE is applied.
+These can be obtained, for example, by consulting the configured SQM settings in LuCi or by examining the output of `tc qdisc ls`.
   - Set minimum bandwidth variables (`min_dl_rate` and `min_ul_rate` in the script) as described above.
   - Set baseline bandwidth variables (`base_dl_rate` and `base_ul_rate` in the script) as described above.
   - Set maximum bandwidth (`max_dl_rate` and `max_ul_rate`) as described above.